AI-Native Development

 of public MCP servers contained critical vulnerabilities.
 The probability of exploit reached 92% in deeply nested architectures.

 The user never invokes the malicious tool directly.
-The mere presence of the poisoned server in the configuration is enough to compromise the system.
-This represents a fundamentally new class of supply chain attack specific to AI agent ecosystems.
+The poisoned server just needs to exist in the config.
+This is a new class of supply chain attack specific to AI agents.

-The security community responded with tools like mcp-scan, which operates similarly to npm audit.
-It crawls MCP configuration files, fetches tool descriptions, and hashes manifests to detect silent mutations or known poisoning signatures.
-But the episode revealed how quickly the attack surface evolves when you give AI models executable access to external systems.
+The security community responded with tools like mcp-scan — basically npm audit for MCP.
+It crawls config files, fetches tool descriptions, hashes manifests to detect silent mutations.
+But the episode showed how fast the attack surface evolves when AI gets executable access to external systems.

 Context Engineering and the Bigger Picture

-MCP fits into a broader shift that practitioners now call context engineering.
-The term matters more than semantics.
+MCP fits into a broader shift practitioners call context engineering.

-Prompt engineering focused on syntactic phrasing.
-How do you word a request to get the output you want?
-Context engineering asks a different question entirely.
-What contextual payload does the model need to generate reliable behaviour?
+Prompt engineering was about phrasing — how do you word a request?
+Context engineering asks a different question: what payload does the model need to produce reliable behaviour?

-This shift reflects how large language models actually work.
-They are probabilistic token predictors operating within strict token limits.
-When you overload the context window with irrelevant information, the model's self-attention mechanism becomes diluted.
-It hallucinates non-existent dependencies, loses track of objectives, or veers off-topic.
+This shift reflects how LLMs actually work.
+They're probabilistic token predictors with strict token limits.
+Overload the context window with noise and the self-attention mechanism gets diluted.
+The model hallucinates, loses track of objectives, or goes off-topic.

 15,000 tokens